wassupjay/Security-Compliance-AI-Agent/README.md

 Hard Constraint: Only include official or reputable regulatory sources.
 Do not fabricate or infer certification details.
 If uncertain, indicate “verification required.”
 ```

-##Goal: Produce a structured compliance intelligence brief that can serve as the foundation for a secure and standards-aligned AI agent.
+**Goal**: Produce a structured compliance intelligence brief that can serve as the foundation for a secure and standards-aligned AI agent.